Carlos Beltrán: Houston Astros (2004)

 On June 24, 2004, the Royals traded Beltrán to the Houston Astros in a three-team deal, which also sent relief pitcher Octavio Dotel from the Astros to the Oakland Athletics, while the Royals picked up Oakland minor leaguers (pitcher Mike Wood and third-baseman Mark Teahen) and Astros' catcher John Buck.

 While still a Royal, Beltrán had been selected as an AL starting outfielder for the 2004 All-Star Game.
 After being traded to the Astros, Beltrán was ruled ineligible for the AL roster and was not listed on the NL roster.
 However, after NL starter Ken Griffey Jr., went on the disabled list, Beltrán was named his substitute.

 For the rest of the 2004 season with the Astros, Beltrán played 90 games, batting .258 with 23 home runs, 53 RBI, and 28 stolen bases.
 Overall in 2004 combined with both teams he played for, Beltrán played 159 games with a .267 batting average, 38 home runs, 42 stolen bases, 104 RBI, and 121 runs scored.

 In the 2004 playoffs, Beltrán tied Barry Bonds' single post-season record with eight home runs.
 He hit one in each of the first four games of the National League Championship Series (NLCS) against the St. Louis Cardinals, including the game-winner in Game 4.
-Counting his two home-run performance in Game 5 of the previous playoff round in the National League Division Series (NLDS) against the Atlanta Braves, Beltrán clubbed at least one home run in a record-setting five consecutive postseason games, outnumbered only by Daniel Murphy's home runs in six consecutive postseason games in 2015.
+He hit two home runs in Game 5 of the previous playoff round in the National League Division Series (NLDS) against the Atlanta Braves; it was the first time Beltran or the Astros had won a postseason series and his performance was the first time that an Astro had hit two home runs in a postseason game.
+In total, Beltrán clubbed at least one home run in a record-setting five consecutive postseason games, outnumbered only by Daniel Murphy's home runs in six consecutive postseason games in 2015.
 In 12 games in the 2004 playoffs, Beltrán batted .435 with 14 RBIs and 21 runs scored.